-Records of phone calls can come in far handier than you may imagine, in a wide range of different situations from the personal to the professional.
-Here are just ten of the many examples where call recording can be a real life-saver…
+Records of phone calls can come in far handier than you may imagine in a wide range of different situations, from personal to professional.

 If you’re involved in a legal case where it’s your word against another person’s, a recorded phone call could provide the vital evidence that wins the claim for you.
-You’ll need to check with your solicitor whether this evidence would be permissible by a court, and under what terms, as well as the legalities of recording a call.
-However, if you know that someone is lying in court and you have recorded evidence which proves it, this kind of proof could be absolutely essential.
+You’ll need to check with your solicitor whether this evidence would be permissible by a court, under what terms, and the legalities of recording a call.
+However, if you know that someone is lying in court and you have recorded evidence that proves it, this kind of proof could be absolutely essential.

 Not all advice provided to you by your solicitor is written down, nor are communications always carried out via email.
-If this was the case, it’d be much easier to search your emails or refer back to legal advice on paper.
-Many people instead receive legal advice by phone, which can be a real time-saver but is not great if you need to make use of the advice at a later date.
+If this were the case, it’d be much easier to search your emails or refer back to legal advice on paper.
+Many people instead receive legal advice by phone, which can be a real-time-saver but is not great if you need to use the advice later.
 Recording the conversation, with your solicitor’s permission, can help you keep a record of what was discussed.
 In complicated legal cases, recorded calls can be essential when it comes to keeping on track with the progress of the case and which decisions were made when.
 Many solicitors may even suggest recording calls themselves, as it helps them keep records of conversations with clients for professional use.

 More and more of us work remotely, which means that meetings are often conducted over the phone.
 Keeping minutes for these meetings, where many people are likely to be speaking at once, can be a nightmare.
 It’s far easier to record the call, write it up later and be clear about who is responsible for which actions.

 If you’re a sales manager and you overhear one of your team making an amazing sales pitch to a client over the phone, wouldn’t it be great if you could use their technique to train new recruits?
-If you record sales calls, you’ll have this valuable example to use.
+You’ll have this valuable example to use if you record sales calls.
 There’s another major benefit to recording sales calls too, which is to provide a better service to your clients.
 Anyone chasing up a lead or providing aftercare will be able to listen to previous calls and know exactly where the case is up to, what was discussed and what the client’s main concerns were.
-This information can be used to personalise the service provided, to the satisfaction of the client.
+This information can be used to personalise the service provided to the satisfaction of the client.

 One of the ways that business owners use phone call recording is to find out how their staff behave when they’re away.
 So, the next time you go on holiday, set up call recording and then listen back to customer service calls made and taken by your team when you return.
-Hopefully you’ll have nothing to complain about, but it can be reassuring to check that standards are being upheld.
+Hopefully, you’ll have nothing to complain about, but checking that standards are being upheld can be reassuring.

-If you regular discuss plans with colleagues over the phone during your morning commute, start recording the calls.
-Remember that you can’t always rely on one party making notes and an important idea could be forgotten.
+Start recording the calls if you regularly discuss plans with colleagues over the phone during your morning commute.
+Remember that you can’t always rely on one party to make notes; an important idea could be forgotten.

 It’s far cheaper and simpler to start recording your calls than you may think.
-There are call recording devices available for landline and mobile phones.
-With a landline device, you simply need to plug the recorder into a spare BT socket, while with smartphones you can wirelessly transmit the recording over Wi-Fi or Bluetooth.
+There are call recording devices available for landlines and mobile phones.
+With a landline device, you need to plug the recorder into a spare BT socket, while with smartphones, you can wirelessly transmit the recording over Wi-Fi or Bluetooth.

-Before you start though, it is worth double checking (either with the person or people you’ll be recording or a solicitor) that it’s ok to record the call.
+Before you start, it is worth double-checking (either with the person or people you’ll be recording or a solicitor) that recording the call is ok.
 For example, a salesperson will need to inform the customer that they are being recorded, although call recording for your own reference doesn’t usually require permission provided you take care not to lose, share or sell the recording.